National Museum of Norway: New building

+The new museum building was constructed in Vestbanen, and opened in June 2022.

 The building has been widely derided by critics, who have said it resembles a prison and described it as the "national prison."

 Collections of the National Museum

 The National Gallery

 The National Gallery was established in 1842 as the Norwegian States Central Museum for Visual Arts.
 Since 1882 its location has been on Universitetsgata in Oslo, in a building designed by Heinrich Ernst and Adolf Schirmer.
 The building's exterior and interior was listed by Riksantikvaren (Cultural Heritage) in January 2012.

+Art historian Jens Thiis was director of The National Gallery between 1908 and 1941.
+Thiis was internationally oriented and purchased a number of key works for the museum's collection.
+During this period, the museum also received large donations from industrial heirs Olaf Schou (1909), papal chamberlain and count Christopher Paus (1918), and Chr.
+Langaard (1922).

+Paus Collection

+Count Christopher Paus amassed one of the largest collections from classical antiquity in Northern Europe, known as the Paus collection.
+He donated his collection to the then-National Gallery from 1918 and was considered "the founder of the National Gallery's antiquities collection" by art historian and National Antiquarian Harry Fett.

-Art historian Jens Thiis was director of The National Gallery between 1908 and 1941.Thiis was internationally oriented and purchased a number of key works for the museum's collection.
-During this period, the museum also received large donations from industrial heirs Olaf Schou (1909), Christopher Paus (1918), and Chr.
-Langaard (1922) during this period.
-Paus, a relative of Henrik Ibsen who lived in Rome, amassed one of the largest collections from classical antiquity in Northern Europe, and turned down an offer from Ny Carlsberg Glyptotek to acquire the collection, instead donating it to the National Gallery where it was meant to become the foundation of a museum or department dedicated to classical antiquity.
+Paus was an heir to one of Norway's largest timber companies (Tostrup & Mathiesen) as well as a relative of Henrik Ibsen, and the only Ibsen relative who ever visited Ibsen during his decades in exile.
+From the 1880s Paus lived in Rome, where he became a papal chamberlain and count, as well as an art collector.
+During that time, Rome was marked by significant expansion and extensive construction work, which unearthed many archaeological finds.
+At the same time, many artifacts ended up on the market because several Italian noble families who had collected them were unable to handle the transition from feudalism to a modern society.
+It was also much easier to export antiquities from Italy during this period.
+Both Paus and other foreign art collectors, such as Carl Jacobsen, built large collections during this period and brought them back to their native countries.
+Paus turned down an offer from Ny Carlsberg Glyptotek to acquire the collection, instead donating it to the Norwegian government and the National Gallery where it was meant to become the foundation of a Norwegian museum or department dedicated to classical antiquity.
+The collection includes busts of the emperors Trajan, Galba, Lucius Verus, and (presumably) Commodus, the empress Julia Domna, a bust of Cleopatra's grandson Ptolemy of Mauretania, and several busts of Roman women.